46th Pennsylvania Infantry Regiment: Losses

 Over the course of the war, the 46th Pennsylvania had 1794 officers and men enrolled in its ranks.
 Of these, 179, or 10%, were killed or mortally wounded.
 An additional 138 died of disease, for a total of 317, or 17% deaths.
 John Wadsworth Vodrey, son of noted American potter Jabez Vodrey, was killed at the Battle of New Hope Church while serving with the regiment.

+Books

+Four books have been published that cover the regiment's history or soldiers who served in its ranks.